Necrno/asf_mass_config_editor/README.md

 I am not sure if output data types in json files are correct so use at your own risk.

+Download from here (83mb) https://genesix.eu/project/asf_mass_config_editor/asf_mass_config_editor.zip (nwjs-sdk-v0.23.6-win-x64 + this repo)
-I am currently not providing binary files so if you want to use this app download nwjs from https://nwjs.io/ and extract files from this repository into nwjs directory.
+Or you can download nwjs from https://nwjs.io/ and extract files from this repository into nwjs directory.

 How to use this app: